 - Confirm the effectiveness of controls already in place, and

 Emergnecy Response Planning

 A serious emergency (such as an explosion, fire, or flood) could seriously affect the operation of a business and put the health, safety, and livelihood of many employees in jeopardy.
 The best Health and Safety Management System cannot protect your company from all natural or unexpected disasters; however, having a good Emergency Response Plan (ERP) in place can reduce the severity and risk of loss.
 The action taken in the first few minutes of an emergency is critical.
 Knowing what to do and who to contact can save lives and reduce costs if disaster should strike.

 If an unplanned, unwanted event does occur on the work site, it must be investigated so that steps can be taken to reduce the likelihood that the same incident will happen again.
 The importance of reporting all incidents, including near misses, should be reflected in a formal policy and procedure to which workers must be trained.

-Program Administration ensures that all aspects of a Health and Safety Management System are recorded, tracked, and maintained.
+System Administration ensures that all aspects of an Occupational Health and Safety Management System are recorded, tracked, and maintained.
 A record tracking system should be set up to allow for statistical analysis, and the identification of trends that may identify system areas in need of improvement.
 Examples of records that need to be maintained include: